|

 • If weather turns brisk, you’ve got plenty of indoors options right near each other.

-• Keep an eye on your ship’s departure time, y a las always plan to be back a bit early!
+• Keep an eye on your ship’s departure time, and always plan to be back a bit early!

 Reykjavik